 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 64% of materiality for the 2023 audit.
+Performance materiality was set at 80% of materiality for the 2024 audit (2023: 64%).
 In determining performance materiality, we considered the following factors:

-- a. our understanding of the company; - b. the quality of the company's internal control environment and whether we were able to rely on controls; - c. the nature and extent of misstatements (corrected and/or uncorrected) identified in previous audits; and - d. our expectations in relation to misstatements in the current period.
+- a. our understanding of the Company; - b. the quality of the Company's internal control environment and whether we were able to rely on controls; - c. the nature and extent of uncorrected misstatements identified in previous audits; and - d. our expectations in relation to misstatements in the current period.

-We agreed with the Audit Committee that we would report to the Committee all audit differences in excess of \leq 14,000 (2022: \leq 14,000), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Audit Committee that we would report to the Committee all audit differences in excess of €14,000 (2023: €14,000), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
 We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.